Our review criteria

 - feasibility of research plan (incl. responsible science)

-- competence of applicant or research team in terms of project implementation as well as research training
+- competence of applicant/research team in terms of project implementation, possible researcher training

-- quality of research environment and collaborative networks (incl. research mobility)
+- quality of research environment and collaboration networks (incl. researcher mobility)

-Besides or instead of the aforementioned, the peer-review of organisation-driven funding instruments includes other review criteria.
-You can find the review criteria for research infrastructures, strengthening university research profiles and flagships on their respective websites (see ‘Programmes and other funding schemes’ on our website).
+The peer-review of organisation-driven funding instruments also includes other review criteria.
+You can find the review criteria for these instruments on their respective websites (see ‘Programmes and other funding schemes’ on our website).

 Review criteria for strategic research